jangroth/aws-certification-notes/devops-engineer-professional.md

 <a name="5_3"></a>
 ## [↖](#top)[↑](#5_2)[↓](#5_4) CodeBuild
 * `CODEBUILD_SOURCE_VERSION` - For CodeCommit, it is the commit ID or branch name associated with the version of the source code to be built.
+* `MSBuild` container image is required for building .NET applications

 <a name="5_4"></a>
 ## [↖](#top)[↑](#5_3)[↓](#5_5) CodePipeline